physrisk/website-source/articles/2011/newton-raphson.md

 function passes the abscissa axis is assumed to be a more precise estimate of the actual root.<!--more--> Mathematically:

 \begin{equation}
  z\_{n+1} = z\_n - \frac{f(z\_n)}{f'(z\_n)},
 \end{equation}

-here \\\(  z\_n \\\) is our previous guess (also the point of linearization). n-th guess of the root is assumed to be precise enough if \\\(  | z\_{n} - z\_{n-1} | &lt; \varepsilon \\\) (here \\\( \varepsilon \\\) is allowable error).
+here \\\(  z\_n \\\) is our previous guess (also the point of linearization).
+The n-th guess of the root is assumed to be precise enough if \\\(  | z\_{n} - z\_{n-1} | &lt; \varepsilon \\\) (here \\\( \varepsilon \\\) is allowable error).
 Note that if n-th guess matches root precisely (t.y. \\\(  f(z\_\infty)=0 \\\)) error equals zero, \\\(  |z\_{n} - z\_{n-1} | = 0 \\\).